Is Avocado Mattress Non-Toxic?

 Is Avocado mattress GOTS certified?

 Yes.
 Avocado holds GOTS (Global Organic Textile Standard) and GOLS (Global Organic Latex Standard) certifications.
-These are legitimate third-party certifications, not self-reported claims.
+These are legitimate third-party certifications, not self-reported marketing claims.

 Is Avocado mattress good for people with chemical sensitivities?